jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: (Canvas -->) *App* --> Canvas

-* Remember: you can annotate PDF directly in the Canvas app
+* Remember: you can annotate PDF directly in the Canvas app.
 * From the app with which you are working on/storing your submission:
-  * Use the share sheet to "Copy to Canvas"
+  * Use the share sheet to "Copy to Canvas."
-  * Open the assignment in Canvas
+  * Open the assignment in Canvas.
-  * Under Submission > Turn In, find your submission
+  * Under Submission > Turn In, find your submission.
   * Lastly, remember to submit!

 ---